devsecops/bootcamp/Week-1/ASSIGNMENTS.md

 ```
 aws ec2 describe-instances --output table --region us-west-2
 ```
 It should return back an empty table.
-If you got an error then go back through step 2 and three to make sure you have configured the AWS CLI properly.
+If you got an error then go back through steps 2 and 3 to make sure you have configured the AWS CLI properly.

 -----
 PS: Your pull request should include: